atodorov/atodorov.github.com/content/_posts/2014-08-03-book-review-4-hour-workweek.markdown

 The basic idea is to ditch the traditional working environment and work less utilizing more automation.

-{% blockquote MARK TWAIN %}
+> Whenever you find yourself on the side of the majority, it is time to pause and reflect.
-Whenever you find yourself on the side of the majority, it is time to pause and reflect.
+>
-{% endblockquote %}
+> MARK TWAIN

 The book starts with a story about the Tango World Championship semifinals in Argentina and poses the question